High-definition television in the United States: Satellite and cable

 Satellite television companies in the United States, such as Dish Network and DirecTV, started to carry HD programming in 2003.
 Satellite transmissions in the U.S. use various forms of PSK modulation.
 A separate tuner is required to receive HD satellite broadcasts.

 Cable television companies in the U.S. generally prefer to use 256-QAM to transmit HDTV.
 Many of the newer HDTVs with integrated digital tuners include support for decoding 256-QAM in addition to 8VSB for OTA digital.
 Cable television companies started carrying HDTV in 2003.

-Currently, HD programming is carried by all major television networks in nearly all DMAs, including ABC, CBS, NBC, FOX, PBS, The CW, MyNetworkTV and Telemundo; and on many independent stations.
+Currently, HD programming is carried by all major television networks in nearly all DMAs, including ABC, CBS, NBC, FOX, PBS, The CW, MyNetworkTV, Telemundo, Univision, and UniMás; and on many independent stations.
 All but a select few of cable networks offer an HD broadcast to cable and satellite companies.

-HD programming on broadcast and premium networks such as HBO and Showtime had Dolby Digital 5.1.
+HD programming on broadcast channels and premium content providers such as HBO and Showtime had Dolby Digital 5.1.